lukeod/vampiresurvivors-modding/ui-system.md

 ## Custom UI Components

 ### CustomDropDown
-Specialized dropdown component for game-specific needs:
+Based on code analysis, this appears to be a dropdown component for game-specific needs:
 - Custom styling and theming
 - Game data integration
 - Performance optimization for large lists